 Local Articulation Agreements

-The College has also entered into articulation agreements with area high schools in TCC’s three county area (Gadsden, Leon, Wakulla), and has pre-approved certain certifications for course credit equivalency without further review.
+The College has also entered into articulation agreements with area high schools in TCC’s three-county area (Gadsden, Leon, Wakulla) and has pre-approved certain certifications for course credit equivalency without further review.
 Detailed information about these agreements can be obtained from the TPP Division.

 Students are required to complete a request for an evaluation of non-college learning.
-Once the request is submitted to the Dean for Curriculum, the student will self-enroll in a Prior Learning Portfolio Development Course that is offered through CAEL (Council for Adult and Experiential Learning).
+Once the request is submitted to the dean for curriculum and instruction, the student will self-enroll in a Prior Learning Portfolio Development Course that is offered through CAEL (Council for Adult and Experiential Learning).
 At the completion of the course, the student will submit the portfolio to CAEL for faculty evaluation.
 CAEL will then issue a National College Credit Recommendation Service/Learning Counts transcript.
 The course recommendation will include lower or higher semester credit equivalencies, the name of the course for which the student should receive credit, and a brief description of the course.
 This recommendation is then subject to review by faculty to ensure equivalency.

 Students must be admitted to the program to which the credit will apply, and students must have earned at least 12 college credit hours.
 Credits will be held in escrow until this requirement is met.